Speak to real business finance experts who really understand business finance

 Funding a new content creation, broadcasting or distribution business

 Starting a TV broadcasting company used to be the preserve of major corporations.
-With advances in technology and the drop in prices of video cameras and computers, it is possible to start a TV broadcasting company for a relatively small amount of money.
+With advances in technology and the drop in prices of video cameras and computers, it might not be expensive as you think to kickstart your venture.

-There are now providers that will host your video content, and support your revenue generation.
+There are now providers that will host your video content, and support your revenue generation at the same time.
 By outsourcing some of the resource-heavy aspects of the business you can set up a broadcasting - or narrowcasting - business.
-However, it is all too easy to underestimate the costs that are involved in setting up for yourself.
+However, even the most streamlined company will encounter some unavoidable costs.

-You’ll need to think about how you will structure your business.
+Firstly, you’ll need to think about how you will structure your business.
 A limited company or a partnership may be the most appropriate foundation for the future.
 The costs involved for incorporation are minimal.
+Even if you are a sole trader, it could be easier to setup as a company from day one.
+Ultimately, it all depends on your long term goals and the timeframe in which you want to achieve them.

 Production costs